On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping

-In this paper, we study the behaviour of the capital of a low-income household under the assumption of proportional capital loss experience.
+In this article, we study the behaviour of households\rq \ capital under the assumption of proportional capital loss experience.
 Proportionality in loss experience captures the exposure of households of all capital levels to both catastrophic and low severity loss events.
-This is particularly relevant in the low-income setting, where, in addition to low frequency, high severity events such as natural disasters, commonly occurring events, such as hospital admissions and household deaths, can be detrimental.
-To do this, we adopt the ruin-theoretic approach proposed in \cite{Article:Kovacevic2011}, using a ruin-type model with deterministic growth and multiplicative losses to represent household-level capital.
-At loss events, accumulated capital is reduced by a random proportion of itself, rather than by an amount of random value, as in \cite{FloresContro2022}.
-Processes of this structure are typically referred to as a growth-fragmentation or growth-collapse processes, characterised by their growth in between the random collapse times at which downwards jumps occur.
-The randomly occurring jumps have random size dependent on the state of the process immediately before the jump.
+This is particularly relevant in the vulnerable non-poor household setting, where, in addition to infrequent but serious events such as natural disasters, more common events such as hospital admissions and household deaths, can be detrimental.
+To do this, we adopt the ruin-theoretic approach proposed in \cite{Article:Kovacevic2011}, by using a risk process with deterministic growth and multiplicative losses to model the capital of a household.
+At capital loss events, accumulated capital is reduced by a random proportion of itself, rather than by an amount of random value, as in \cite{Article:Flores-Contro2024}.
+Processes of this structure are typically referred to as growth-fragmentation or growth-collapse processes, characterised by their growth in between the random collapse times at which downwards jumps occur.
+In these models, the randomly occurring jumps have a random size which is dependent on the state of the process immediately before the jump.